lolcommits/lolcommits/README.md

 	lolcommits --enable

 Likewise, you can disable it via `lolcommits --disable`.
 For a full list of options, you can do `lolcommits --help`.

+## Installation (for Linux)
+Install dependencies using your package manager of choice, for example in Ubuntu:

+    sudo apt-get install ruby1.8 mplayer imagemagick

+Then install the lolcommits gem:

+    sudo gem install lolcommits

+Then you can lolcommits --enable in any git repo as above.

 ## Sample images
 Please add your own lolcommit to these samples!
 Just fork this repo, add it to this section of the README, and send me a pull request.